Callumwhhui/task-manager/README.md

 - Task List: View all tasks in a list, sortable by priority and due date.

-- Task Details: Click on a task to view its details and make updates.

 - Task Deletion: Easily delete tasks that are no longer needed.

 - User Authentication: Sign up and log in to access your tasks securely.